dmlc/xgboost/guide/README.md

 As mentioned before, traditional machine learning programs involve several iterations.
 In each iteration, we start with a model, make some calls to Allreduce or Broadcast and update the model.
 The calling sequence in each iteration does not need to be the same.

-* When the nodes start from the beginning (i.e. iteration 0), LoadCheckPoint returns 0, so we can initialize the model.
+* When the nodes start from the beginning (i.e. iteration 0), ```LoadCheckPoint``` returns 0, so we can initialize the model.
 * ```CheckPoint``` saves the model after each iteration.
   - Efficiency Note: the model is only kept in local memory and no save to disk is performed when calling Checkpoint
 * When a node goes down and restarts, ```LoadCheckPoint``` will recover the latest saved model, and
 * When a node goes down, the rest of the nodes will block in the call of Allreduce/Broadcast and wait for the recovery of the failed node until it catches up.

-Please see the [fault tolerance procedure](#fault-tolerance) section to understand the recovery procedure executed by rabit.
+Please see the [Fault Tolerance](#fault-tolerance) section to understand the recovery procedure executed by rabit.

 Compile Programs with Rabit
 ====